gecrooks/modern-python-template/README.md

     > pip install -r requirements.txt

 ## Extras: MANIFEST.in
-You don't need an [`MANIFEST.in` file](https://www.remarkablyrestrained.com/python-setuptools-manifest-in/).
+You don't need a [`MANIFEST.in` file](https://www.remarkablyrestrained.com/python-setuptools-manifest-in/).

 Historically, this file was used to specify which additional files, (typically data files) should be included in a packaged distribution.
 But `setuptools_scm` takes care of that for us (in most cases), by default including all files under source control.